Community

-Wharton Neuroscience Student Society (WiNSS) is an inclusive community, open to any and all faculty, undergraduates, graduate and professional students, and staff regardless of background, qualifications, or academic track.
+Wharton Neuroscience Student Society (WiNSS) is an inclusive community, open to all faculty, undergraduates, graduate and professional students, and staff regardless of background, qualifications, or academic track.

 As a Wharton-recognized student organization, WiNSS adheres to the University of Pennsylvania Policy on Equal Opportunity.